-- Which Data Scientist do you admire most?
+- Is there one Data Scientist you admire most?

-- What unique skills do you think you can bring to the team?
+- What unique skills or characteristics do you bring that would help the team?

-- What kind of compensation are you looking for?
+- What level of compensation are you expecting from this job?

-- Do you work better alone or as part of a team of Data Scientists?
+- Do you prefer to work alone or as a part of a team of Data Scientists?

-- What are you passionate about outside of data science?
+- What are your passions or hobbies outside of data science?